 Muni, San Francisco’s cable cars

 Some portrait locations that I recommend work well with the super cute little Muni streetcars.
-They are vintage trolley cars gathered from all over the world!
+They are actually vintage cable cars gathered from all over the world!
 I’ve seen streetcars from as far afield as Milan.

 These cute streetcars can be a little unpredictable in their schedule.
 But if you have the time, it can be a really nice, authentic touch to the experience.
 As it’s regular mass transit, they can’t be booked out.
 But you could get pics with Muni in the background, or ride from Civic Center, close to City Hall.